Lenyn Sosa Player Props: White Sox vs. Rays

-After going 1-for-4 with a double and an RBI in his most recent game, Lenyn Sosa and the Chicago White Sox face the Tampa Bay Rays (who will hand the ball to Zach Eflin) at 7:10 PM ET on Friday.
+After hitting .094 with a double, a walk and two RBI in his past 10 games, Lenyn Sosa and the Chicago White Sox face the Tampa Bay Rays (who will hand the ball to Calvin Faucher) at 7:10 PM ET on Saturday.

-He had a one-hit performance in his previous game (1-for-4) against the Rays.
+He had a hitless showing in his previous game (0-for-3) against the Rays.

 Lenyn Sosa Game Info & Props vs. the Rays